recommend-games/blog/content/posts/gini/index.md

 ### Outline

-- What % of share do the top 1% of games have?
 - How many games are released each year?
 Does the increase correlate to the increase in the Gini coefficient?
 - Do we see the same phenomenon if we look at different slices of data?
 E.g., by year.
 - Conclusion: